SwiftedMind/GPTSwift/README.md

 import GPTSwift

 func askChatGPT() async throws {
-    let gptSwift = GPTSwift(apiKey: "YOUR_API_KEY")
+    let gptSwift = ChatGPTSwift(apiKey: "YOUR_API_KEY")

     // Basic query
-    let firstResponse = try await gptSwift.askChatGPT("What is the answer to life, the universe and everything in it?") print(firstResponse.choices.map(\.message))
+    let firstResponse = try await gptSwift.ask("What is the answer to life, the universe and everything in it?") print(firstResponse.choices.map(\.message))

     // Send multiple messages
-    let secondResponse = try await gptSwift.askChatGPT(
+    let secondResponse = try await gptSwift.ask(
         messages: [
             ChatMessage(role: .system, content: "You are a dog."), ChatMessage(role: .user, content: "Do you actually like playing fetch?")